Eric Weddle: 2013 season

 John Pagano remained the San Diego Chargers' defensive coordinator and retained Weddle as the starter at free safety.
 Head coach Mike McCoy officially named him the starting free safety to start 2013, opposite strong safety Marcus Gilchrist.
 On November 3, 2013, he collected a season-high 15 combined tackles (nine solo) in a 30–24 loss at the Washington Redskins in Week 9.
 On December 27, 2013, it was announced that Weddle was selected to play in the 2014 Pro Bowl.

 Weddle finished the season with 115 combined tackles (88 solo), nine pass deflections, two interceptions, two fumble recoveries, a forced fumble, and a sack in 16 games and 16 starts.
 He received an overall grade of +11.3 from Pro Football Focus in 2013.

 The Chargers finished third in the AFC West with a 9–7 record and earned a wildcard berth.
 On January 5, 2014, Weddle recorded six combined tackles and deflected a pass in their 27–10 win at the Cincinnati Bengals in the AFC Wildcard Game.
 They were eliminated the following week after losing 24–17 at the Denver Broncos in the AFC Divisional.

 2014 season

 Weddle and Marcus Gilchrist returned as the starting safeties for the Chargers in 2014.
 In Week 4, he recorded four combined tackles, deflected a pass, and made his only interception of the season off a pass by quarterback Blake Bortles in a 33–14 win against the Jacksonville Jaguars.
 On October 19, 2014, Weddle made a season-high 13 combined tackles (ten solo) during a 23–20 loss to the Kansas City Chiefs in Week 7.
 On December 23, 2014, Weddle was voted to play in the 2015 Pro Bowl, making it his third consecutive Pro Bowl selection.

 Weddle finished the season with 114 combined tackles (91 solo), eight pass deflections, two forced fumbles, and an interception in 16 games and 16 starts.
-Pro Football Focus gave Weddle an overall grade of 18.9 and ranked him as the top safety among all qualifying safeties in 2014.
 He also ranked as the 86th best player in the league on the NFL Top 100 Players of 2014.